Catch-and-Release Trout: Stunning Best Practices

 - Protect the slime layer.

-- Use a rubber net.
+- Use a rubber landing net.

-- Land fish quickly.
+- Land fish quickly and efficiently.

-- Handle gently; do not grab gills.
+- Handle gently; do not grab the gills.

 Why are barbless hooks better for catch-and-release trout?